scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 In this sample application, for ease of setup and explanation, we co-locate the coordinator database in the same Cassandra instance of the Order Service, but of course, the coordinator database can be managed as a separate database.

-Also, note that application-specific error handling, authentication processing, etc., are omitted in the sample application since it focuses on explaining how to use Scalar DB.
+Also, note that application-specific error handling, authentication processing, etc., are omitted in the sample application since it focuses on explaining how to use ScalarDB.
-Please see [this document](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md#handle-exceptions) for the details of how to handle exceptions in Scalar DB.
+Please see [this document](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md#handle-exceptions) for the details of how to handle exceptions in ScalarDB.

 Additionally, you assume each service has one container in this sample application to avoid considering request routing between the services.
 However, for production, because each service typically has multiple servers (or hosts) for scalability and availability, you should consider request routing between the services in Two-phase Commit Transactions.